jack-marken/ArrowMate/README.md

 # ArrowMate - Archery Victoria Application Repository for COS20031 🏹

 > [!NOTE]
-> This repository exists to display the source code of the program, as well as a demonstration of detailed commit message practices in a team setting.
+> This repository exists to display the source code of the program, as well as a demonstration of detailed commit messages in a team setting.
 > The application itself was run on a Swinburne-provided server which is no longer accessible.

 ArrowMate is a mobile-first web application that helps Victorian archers join rounds, record scores, and track personal-best results.